 Orkan is pursuing his doctorate in philosophy at Akdeniz University in Turkey.
 His primary research interests are in Ontopolitics, Philosophy of Time, Concept of Self and Applied Ethics.

 Rachel is an Assistant Professor of Philosophy at Utah State University.
 Her research interests include the nature of personhood and the self, animal minds and animal ethics, environmental ethics, and ethics and technology.
 She is the co-host of the pop culture and philosophy podcast I Think Therefore I Fan.

 Richard B. Gibson received his PhD in Bioethics & Medical Jurisprudence from the University of Manchester.
 His research interests lie at the intersection of philosophy and biology, the philosophy of law, nihilism, and normative ethics.
 Richard’s currently working on a series of papers examining the social, legal, and ethical implications of cryopreservation.

 Parker Haratine is a PhD candidate in Philosophical Theology at the University of St. Andrews.
 He primarily researches medieval philosophy and ethics and lives in St. Andrews, Scotland.

 Student Staff Writers

-Bea Harvey is a junior at DePauw University as an English Literature major.
+Bea Harvey is a senior at DePauw University as an English Literature major.
 Her interests include gender politics and social justice.